RamonMartin1/const_yolov5/README.md

 cp anaconda3/lib/libstdc++.so.6.0.26 /usr/lib/x86_64-linux-gnu/
 rm /usr/lib/x86_64-linux-gnu/libstdc++.so.6
 ln -s /usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.26 /usr/lib/x86_64-linux-gnu/libstdc++.so.6

-### Creating swap memory to -cache large data

-sudo swapoff /swapfile  #clear existing swap

-sudo fallocate -l 16G /swapfile sudo chmod 600 /swapfile sudo mkswap /swapfile sudo swapon /swapfile free -h  # check memory

-### Convert the labels and do test/train split
-All code for converting .xml labels to .txt is in YOLOv5.ipynb run python train.py with all the arguments to train model

 ### Trained Model
 For trained model go to terraform subfolder the main.py has all the code to run the model.
 Model itself is best.pt

 ### ML Ops
 Deploy model to Cloud Functions using Terraform
 Setup trigger for Cloud Function to run on data being uploaded to ingestion bucket